notapatch/time_tracking_dashboard/README.md

 I passed the props into the tab function everything was straight forward except ReactJS didn't accept the for loop and I went with map instead.

+### Utils

+Commonly used files that don't fit into the component / file you are writing goes into Utils or helper functions.
+Common structures are "utils" directory with one function per file or files with common functions.
+In this example I had a function classNames that allows the developer to conditionally joining css class names together.